oyama/pico-w-usb-failures/README.md

 BOARD=pico, TinyUSB ready, USBCTRL_REG(value=0x40050005) connect, VBUS high

 ```

-In contrast, when the Pico W, also powered by battery, is connected to the host PC via USB, it does not exhibit the same changes as the Pico:
+However, for the Pico W, even when the host PC's type-C cable is connected, the status does not change:
 ```
 Waiting for USB connection
 BOARD=pico_w, TinyUSB not ready, USBCTRL_REG(value=0x40050015) disconnect, VBUS low